the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 Don't forget to define the initial state for the `searchTerm` property in the constructor.
-The input field should be empty in the beginning, so its value is empty string.
+The input field should be empty in the beginning, so its value is an empty string.

 {title="src/App.js",lang="javascript"}
 ~~~~~~~~